Recommended for ages 3+

 3. SHOW VALUE

-Just like we add value to someone’s pocket by handing them a coin, we add to a child’s life when we use words that attach high value to them as a person.
+Just like we add value to someone’s pocket by handing them a coin, we add value to a child’s life when we use words that attach high value to them as a person.

 4. SEE POTENTIAL